Gradonlee/dice_game_hog/README.md

 # dice_game_hog
 In this project, I will develop a simulator and multiple strategies for the dice game Hog.
-I will need to use control statements and higher-order functions together
+I will need to use control statements and higher-order functions togetherCancel changes

 ## Rules